ermshiperete/job-dsl-plugin-wiki/Tutorial:-Using-the-Jenkins-Job-DSL.md

 (Note: if you have a new Jenkins server, you might be missing the Git plugin or a Maven installation which Jenkins knows about.
 That could cause this job to fail when run.
 If you need to add these, be sure to re-run the Seed Job to make sure the Scripted Job is configured correctly - it won't be if you ran without all the necessary plugins installed in Jenkins.)

+(Additional Note: if the build still fails with these plugins / config set up, it may be because the new job is using a "default" maven rather than the one you just added.)

 ## 4. Adding additional Jobs to the DSL Script

 To show some more of the power of the DSL Plugin, let's create a bunch more Jobs.